PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 401 COMPREHENSIVE PLANNING STRATEGIES

 Prerequisites: Upper-division status and PLN 215.
 The role of comprehensive planning as it influences future patterns of municipal land use.
 Techniques for identifying issues and reaching consensus on goals for future development.
 Detailed examination of the process of preparing and adopting a master plan and stakeholder participation, including inter-municipal collaboration.
-Offered alternate years.
+Offered fall only.

 PLN 405 URBAN ANALYSIS USING GIS